abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 your own.
 Sinatra has some [good examples][27] of how to write tests for different test frameworks (I personally enjoy [RSpec][28]).

+It's definitely an industry best practice, and in my opinion practically a necessity for a language like Ruby that can bend like silly putty at runtime.

 ## Ruby on Rails

-I was tempted to make this post be about creating a full CRUD app in [Rails][19] complete with HTML forms for creating/updating customers, but it would have required too much hand-waving to be of any use for people new to Ruby (my audience being ABL programmers).
-Sticking with Sinatra keeps you closer to plain Ruby and keeps the code short and understandable; Rails has a lot of conventions and requires knowledge of that black magic to get up and running.
+I was also tempted to make this post be about creating a full CRUD app in [Rails][19], complete with HTML forms for creating/updating customers, but it would have required too much hand-waving to be of any use for people new to Ruby (my audience being ABL programmers).
+Sticking with Sinatra keeps you closer to plain Ruby and keeps the code short and understandable; Rails has a lot of conventions and requires knowledge of that black magic to do anything useful.

 The advantages with using Rails would have been that I could have had models and relationships for *every single table* in `sports2000`, and had